France Luxury Goods Market Size and Share

 • 4.3 Market Restraints

-• 4.3.1 Availablity of Counterfeit Products
+• 4.3.1 Availability of Counterfeit Products

-• 4.3.2 Lesser Demand from Price-Sensitive Consumers
+• 4.3.2 Lesser Demand From Price-Sensitive Consumers

 • 4.3.3 Stringent Government Regulations